prasoonsoni/JuXtaPrice/README.md

+## **NOTE**
+**We are using ngrok as backend, which is running on one of our local systems.
+So there might be some downtimes because of CPU throttle, as we couldn't get access to online server, we are relying on it. and _ngrok resets itself every two hours._**

 ## Inspiration
 In this pandemic online shopping is at peak with that everyone compare prices on different apps, So taking this problem in consideration we got inspiration o make this app name **Juxtaprice**